forrestena/GACD_Assingment/README.md

 # GACD_Assingment

-The assignment of course "getting and cleaning data"
+The assignment of course "GACD0420"

+THIS IS FULL NON-PROFIT/NON-COMMERCIAL ASSINGMENT.

-Below were the project requirement which copied from the coursera Getting and Cleaning data Course project:
+Below were the course assessment requirement which copied from the Course project page:

 (the course was provided by John Hopkins University)